 MAINTENANCE INSTRUCTION

-Provide on-site instruction to review the components of the system and detail any common trobleshooting or maintenance that is required to ensure normal performance of the roofing system.
+Provide on-site instruction to review the components of the system and detail any common troubleshooting or maintenance that is required to ensure normal performance of the roofing system.

-Provide one comlete set of installation details and manuals that will remain at the installed location.
+Provide one complete set of installation details and manuals that will remain at the installed location.

 CLEANING